MCamp859/hello-world/ITM-README.md

 -   **analytics:** Attribute to be detected by the model.

-    >**NOTE:** The default model support pedestrian, vehicle and bike detection.
-User can select desired attributes from these, e.g., "analytics": "pedestrian vehicle detection".
+    >**NOTE:** The default model supports pedestrian, vehicle and bike detection.
+You can select desired attributes from these, e.g., "analytics": "pedestrian vehicle detection".